-This Benihana’s Copycat Hibachi Mustard Sauce comes together in just 5 minutes using 6 simple ingredients.
-Try it at home using my easy recipe.
+This Benihana’s Copycat Hibachi Mustard Sauce comes together in 15 minutes using 6 simple ingredients.
+Try it at home using my easy recipe (vegetarian).

 If you have ever been to Benihana’s Japanese Steakhouse, you know about this Hibachi Mustard Sauce they serve on the side with all their dishes.

-Also known as Magic Mustard Sauce, Japanese Mustard Sauce, or Cream Sauce, this Benihana’s Copycat Hibachi Mustard Dipping Sauce is really addictive and once you have a taste of it, you will want to serve it with everything.
+Also known as Magic Mustard Sauce, Japanese Mustard Sauce, or Cream Sauce, this Benihana’s Copycat Hibachi Dipping Sauce is really addictive, and once you have a taste of it, you will want to serve it with everything.

-Made in just 5 minutes using 6 simple ingredients, this creamy dipping sauce is a must-make if you are planning a hibachi-style dinner at home.
-Serve it with Hibachi Steak, Hibachi Chicken, or Hibachi Fried Rice.
+Made in just 15 minutes using 6 simple ingredients, this creamy dipping sauce is a must-make if you plan a hibachi-style home dinner.
+Serve it with Hibachi Steak, Hibachi Style Chicken, or Hibachi Fried Rice.

 Sesame Seeds – This tasty dipping sauce recipe uses hulled or unhulled white sesame seeds.

-Do not use brown mustard seeds to make the powder as they are slightly bitter in taste.
+Do not use brown mustard seeds to make the powder, as they are slightly bitter.

 Soy Sauce – Dark soy sauce adds an umami flavor!
 Replace it with coconut aminos or tamari to make it gluten-free.

 Garlic Powder – Just a little adds so much flavor.
-Do not skip on this one.
+Do not skip this one.

 How To Make Hibachi Mustard Sauce